semaphoreci/docs/docs/essentials/caching-dependencies-and-directories.md

 path in the job environment.
 Each archive is restored in the current path from where the function is called.

-In case of a cache miss, the comma-separated fallback takes over and command looks up the next key.
+In case of a cache miss, the comma-separated fallback takes over and the command looks up the next key.
-If no archives are restored command exits with 0.
+If no archives are restored, the command exits with 0.

 ### cache has_key key